Wednesday, January 5, 2011

 Crepes in my home country, Slovenia, are called palačinke (palachinke).
 So even my children don't use any other name for this delicious treat.
 I still make them just like I learned from my mother years and years ago.

 When I was little, we usually had fish or veggie minestrone on Fridays.
 Palačinke, crepes, were the ultimate Friday dessert after a nice hot bowl of veggie minestrone.
-We filled them with home made plum jam or with Eurocrem (hazelnut and milk sweet spread).
+We filled them with home made plum jam or with Eurocrem (hazelnut, chocolate and milk sweet spread, known here as Nutella).
 Palačinke are also the first dessert that my sister and I ever made on our own.
 I can’t really remember, but I think she was 12 and I was 10 at that time.
 And after that there was no stopping us!
 My children also appreciate palačinke very much and they are often a guest on our dessert table; especially when we have a quick urge for something delicious yet special.

 This time we filled our palačinke with chocolate ganche and served them with a scoop of black berry cordial ice-cream.